abraunegg/onedrive/docs/contributing.md

 ```
 Please also include validation of compilation using the minimum LDC package version.

-To assist with your testing validation against the minimum LDC compiler version, a script as per below could assit you with this validation:
+To assist with your testing validation against the minimum LDC compiler version, a script as per below could assist you with this validation:

 ```bash